Archipelago Philippine Ferries Corporation: FastCat

 APFC operates a fleet of catamaran-type Ro-Ro vessels named FastCat.
 These vessels were designed by Australia-based Sea Transport Solutions and built by China-based Boni Fair Development.
 The Japan International Cooperation Agency reportedly extended a ₱2.3 Billion sub loan support to APFC for the first ten FastCat vessels.

 The ships were specifically designed for climate conditions of the Philippine seas.
 It ships also has a double hull with 10 watertight compartments, no ballast tanks for stable buoyancy, and a fire security system and a navigation and control systems.
 The top speed of the vessel is 16.5 knots.
 FastCat vessels are designed to carry 275-320 passengers with accommodations for the senior citizens and the disabled as well as 30-40 passenger cars and 6-7 trucks or buses.

 Ro-Ro routes

-As of April 2016, APFC operates seven routes.
+As of January 2024, APFC operates seven routes.
 It plans to open routes throughout the country in the Eastern, Central, and Western maritime corridors.
 The firm plans to establish presence in the Central Visayas market, as well as to connect Palawan to Luzon by connecting the province to Mindoro which in turn will be connected in Batangas.
-By 2020, APFC plans to open routes to countries in Southeast Asia namely Malaysia, Indonesia, Thailand and Singapore.
+APFC plans to open routes to countries in Southeast Asia namely Malaysia, Indonesia, Thailand and Singapore.

+Fleets

+As of January 2024 APFC operates a total fleet of 18 vessels: